 I happen to live in the place where Shopify is headquartered.
+(BTW if you want to start an e-commerce business, use Shopify!)
 So when the founder, Tobi, created the company, did it suck all the money out of this city, and give it to him?
 Nope.
 On the contrary, it brought value, jobs, opportunities.

 Is his company evil?
-Does it make people who buy it poor?
+Does it make people who use Shopify poor?
 Nope.
-He only makes money if a business owner uses Shopify make money.
+He only makes money if a business owner uses Shopify to make money.

 So who is getting screwed here?
 Maybe it’s the people who buy things from those business owners?
 Maybe, but there’s a reason they choose to buy.

-The fact is, Toby is getting rich because he is bringing value to just about everyone.
+The fact is, Tobi is getting rich because he is bringing value to just about everyone.
 That’s hardly evil.

 And the idea that the rich are just hogging all the money doesn’t hold up.

 6. I’m not good enough to earn a lot of money